-4 Compile the script and save your changes.
+4. Compile the script and save your changes.

-Accessing and manipulating data in a DataStore
+4.4 Accessing and manipulating data in a DataStore

+To access data using a DataStore, you need to read the data from the data source into the DataStore.

+If the data source is a database

+If the data for the DataStore is coming from a database (that is, the data source was defined as anything but External in the DataWindow painter), you need to communicate with the database to get the data.
+The steps you perform to communicate with the database are the same steps you use for a DataWindow control.

+For more information about communicating with the database, see Accessing the database.

+If the data source is not a database

+If the data for the DataWindow object is not coming from a database (that is, the data source was defined as External in the DataWindow painter), you can use the following methods to import data into the DataStore:

+ImportClipboard ImportFile ImportString

-To access data into the Data a using a DataStore, you need to read the data from the data source Store.
-If the data source is a database was defined a communicate r the DataStore is coming from a database (that is, the data source as anything but External in the DataWindow painter), you need to e with the database to get the data.
-The steps you perform to e with the database are the same steps you use for a DataWindow For more info ormation about communicating with the database, see Accessing on page 17.
-If the data source is not a database the data sour ile get data into the DataStore by using a DataWindow data r by using the SetItem method.
-For more info Reference . ormation on accessing data in a DataStore, see the DataWindow About the DataStore Like a DataW Vindow control, a DataStore uses three buffers to manage data: buffers Table 4-1: L DataStore buffers Buffer Contents Primary Data that has not been deleted or filtered out (that is, the rows that are viewable) Filter Data that was filtered out Delete Data that was deleted by the user or in a script About the Edit control DataStore be DataWindow by the user in DataStore is u clipboard or a re object has an Edit control.
-However, the Edit control for a haves in a slightly different manner from the Edit control for a r.
-The Edit control for a DataWindow keeps track of text entered in the current cell (row and column); the Edit control for a used to manage data imported from an external source, such as the a file.
-The text in the Edit control for a DataStore cannot be ctly by the user.
+You can also get data into the DataStore by using a DataWindow data expression, or by using the SetItem method.

+For more information on accessing data in a DataStore, see Chapter 4, Accessing Data in Code in DataWindow Reference.

+About the DataStore buffers

+Like a DataWindow control, a DataStore uses three buffers to manage data:

+Table 4.1: DataStore buffers

+Buffer Contents Primary Data that has not been deleted or filtered out (that is, the rows that are viewable) Filter Data that was filtered out Delete Data that was deleted by the user or in a script

+About the Edit control

+The DataStore object has an Edit control.
+However, the Edit control for a DataStore behaves in a slightly different manner from the Edit control for a DataWindow.
+The Edit control for a DataWindow keeps track of text entered by the user in the current cell (row and column); the Edit control for a DataStore is used to manage data imported from an external source, such as the clipboard or a file.
+The text in the Edit control for a DataStore cannot be changed directly by the user.
 It must be manipulated programmatically.

-Programming with DataStores ny methods for manipulating DataStore objects.
-These are some commonly used:
+Programming with DataStores

+There are many methods for manipulating DataStore objects.
+These are some of the more commonly used:
-Method Purpose DeleteRow Deletes the specified row from the DataStore.
-Filter Filters rows in the DataStore based on the current filter criteria.
-InsertRow Inserts a new row.
-Print Sends the contents of the DataStore to the current printer.
-Reset Clears all rows in the DataStore.
-Retrieve Retrieves rows from the database.
-RowsCopy Copies rows from one DataStore to another DataStore or DataWindow control.
-RowsMove Moves rows from one DataStore to another DataStore or DataWindow control.
-ShareData Shares data among different DataStores or DataWindow controls.
-See Sharing information on page 80.
-Sort Sorts the rows of the DataStore based on the current sort criteria.
-Update Sends to the database all inserts, changes, and deletions that have been made since the last Update.

-Table 4-2: Common methods in DataStore objects
+Table 4.2: Common methods in DataStore objects